-The University of Chicago Center for Effective Government, the Chicago Center on Democracy, and Seminary Co-op Bookstores will host ‘The Democracy Series’ — public events featuring dialogue between book authors and experts on issues related to the state of democracy in the U.S. and abroad.
+The University of Chicago Center for Effective Government, the Chicago Center on Democracy, and Seminary Co-op Bookstores hosts ‘The Democracy Series’ — public events featuring dialogue between book authors and experts on issues related to the state of democracy in the U.S. and abroad.

-Sign up today to attend an upcoming Democracy Series event!
-Find information and registration links to upcoming events below, or visit our Events page.
+Events for academic year 2021-22 have concluded.
+Check back here to find information and registration links to upcoming events in 2022-23, or visit our Events page.